Rapper Lil Yachty Paid A Fan $500 To Drink His Own Urine During An Instagram Live Stream

-Rapper Lil Yachty has been challenging fans to perform extreme stunts during his Instagram Live streams.
-Recently he offered a fan $500 to drink their own urine.
-After the stunt he received online backlash for exploiting people during the coronavirus pandemic.
+Rapper Lil Yachty has been challenging fans to perform extreme stunts during his Instagram live streams.
+He recently offered a fan $500 to drink their own urine.
+After the stunt, he received online backlash for exploiting people during the coronavirus pandemic.

-Many high-profile members of the hip hop community have used Instagram Live to promote upcoming projects, interact with fans and keep themselves entertained while staying home during the COVID-19 crisis.
-As reported by HipHopDX, Lil Yachty – whose real name is Miles Parks McCollum – had offered fans $200 via Cash App to perform outrageous stunt such as shave off their eyebrows, eat a stick of deodorant, or eat cat food.
+Many high-profile members of the hip hop community have used Instagram to promote upcoming projects, interact with fans and keep themselves entertained while staying home during the COVID-19 crisis.

+As reported by HipHopDX, Lil Yachty, whose real name is Miles Parks McCollum, had offered fans $200 via Cash App to perform outrageous stunts, such as shave off their eyebrows, eat a stick of deodorant, or eat cat food.

-During a recent stream the 22-year-old rapper upped the stakes and offered $500 if a young fan would drink his own urine.
+During a recent stream, the 22-year-old rapper upped the stakes and offered $500 if a young fan would drink his own urine.
 A viewer recorded footage of the exchange and posted it to Twitter and Yachty retweeted the clip.

-In the video the fan shared the Instagram Live feed with the rapper and showed a toilet he had urinated in.
+In the video, the fan shared the Instagram feed with the rapper and showed a toilet he had urinated in.
 The Lil Boat artist encouraged the young fan to take some out and drink it for the viewers watching.

 “Ya bro, dip your cup in there and drink that…I got $500 for that…get a scoop in that b*tch,” Yachty said.